BICLOPS Biological Clocks in Pelagic Systems

 Research Questions

-We want to understand how pelagic clocks do properly function in the unique interplay between their own rhythmicity, migration behavior, and the 3D pelagic environment.
+We want to understand how pelagic clocks do properly function in the unique interplay between their own rhythmicity, their own migration behavior and the 3D pelagic environment.

 - What mechanistic adaptation ensure proper clock functioning in the pelagic